scorelab/Codelabz/README.md

  firebase projects:list
 ```

-Find the project ID form the project list that you want to deploy the cloud functions
+Find the project ID from the project list that you want to deploy the cloud functions

 ```
 firebase use <project_id>